-I was invited by the PNG Tourism Promotion Authority, here in the UK, to attend a 12-day trip to one of the world’s last frontiers.
+I got the opportunity to travel through Wildlife Worldwide & the PNG Tourism Promotion Authority, on a 12-day trip to one of the world’s last frontiers.
 I will be leading a dedicated photography tour to Papua New Guinea in 2019, with Wildlife Worldwide, and this adventure was a great way to learn the ropes.
 After a monster journey, which included 4 airports, 3 countries and 3 flights, I made it to the town of Kokopo in East New Britain.

 A little heads up, the cultures and landscapes of New Britain are more closely aligned with the Soloman Islands than PNG itself.
 I wish I was an underwater photographer, that way I could show you the real magic of the region’s wildlife, but instead I had to make do with shooting topside and photographing the region’s fascinating culture.

 Swimming with the local Spinner Dolphins was truly remarkable, a wildlife encounter I will never forget.
 Hearing the clicks and whistles as a pod of over 100 dolphins swim all around you is something that is utterly captivating.
 It wasn’t just the dolphins that are a draw offshore, the smaller islands, turquoise waters, beautiful reefs and local islanders are equally fascinating.

 For me though, it was on the last night of our stay in Kokopo that really made the biggest impact … I was able to witness the mesmerising Baining Fire Dance.
 No it isn’t one of those tacky shows where dancers swing fire balls around their body, this was altogether more dangerous - maybe jaw-dropping is better way to describe it.